heroku/spark-in-space/readme.md

 For example, If you want 3 masters, you should `heroku scale master=3 -a $app`, then `heroku config:set SPARK_MASTERS=3 -a $app`, and the master url will be

 `spark://1.master.$app.app.localspace:7077,2.master.$app.app.localspace:7077,3.master.$app.app.localspace:7077`

+High availability spark masters require zookeeper.

+If there is a `SPARK_ZK_ZOOKEEPER_URL` set, then the spark processes will be configured to use zookeeper for recovery.

+the `SPARK_ZK_ZOOKEEPER_URL` should be of the following form for a 3 node cluster `zookeeper://10.1.1.1:2181,zookeeper://10.1.1.2:2181,zookeeper://10.1.1.3:2181`

 ### Spark Versions